Thursday, December 4, 2025

 38. Friendly Fire- Enyalios Marnamai-Whenever you miss an attack, reroll it with a chance to hit an ally if possible.
 Cured by strict chivalry, identifying heraldry, uniforms, and regimentation.

-39. Chaos-T'Liki- Upon entering 'interesting' situations, 1/20 of a Wand of Wonder triggering to spice things up.
+39. Chaos-T'Liki- Upon entering 'interesting' or 'boring' situations, 1/20 of a Wand of Wonder triggering to spice things up.
 Cured by being as boring as possible, and managing to maintain this boringness through one Wonder trigger, so T'liki will get bored and leave.

 41. Psychopomp Extradition-Mokkhus/Jackal of Yuba- Cannot be raised, immediately dead at 0 HP.
 May be able to argue/jailbreak out of the afterlife/reincarnation queue.